roulzhq/Codebook/README.md

   - [ ] code execution
   - [ ] UI connection (websockets?)
 - [ ] Define how codebooks can be exported, imported and saved (json?)

+### Version 0.2.0
+- [ ] Support different types of cells:
+  - [ ] Markdown
+  - [ ] JSON
+  - [ ] Javascript object/array view (similar to the chromeium console view)
+- [ ] Add auth/user functionality
+- [ ] Add saving of codebooks in the cloud

+### Other ideas
+- Having charts and other visualizations is also a must for a stable version.
+[Observable HQ](https://observablehq.com/) did an awesome job on that.
+This might be a lot more complex so I'll leave that for the future.
+- Desktop and mobile apps are good ideas, espesially when someone want's to use Codebook locally only.

+### Stuff I don't think is needed (change my mind)
+- Versioning.
+Codebooks are meant to work with Git or other tools, for now versioning would be very OP